akrayvo/riot-gallery-viewer/README.md

 - default value: **300**

 # doTouchSwipe
-- allow users on touch screens (phones, tables) to swipe to the previous or next image.
+- allow users on touch screens (phones, tables) to swipe to the previous or next image
-- in order to avoid false swipes, swipeMinPixels, swipeMinPercent, and swipeMaxSeconds are set and can be customized.
+- in order to avoid false swipes, swipeMinPixels, swipeMinPercent, and swipeMaxSeconds are set and can be customized
 - boolean (true or false)
-- default image size. will be used while an image is loading (spinner) and or fails loading (red background)
+- default value: **true**

 # swipeMinPixels
 - if doTouchSwipe is true, this determines the minimum number of pixels to swipe to change the image
-- if a swipe distance is too short, the user most most likely not trying to change images
+- if a swipe distance is too short, the is user most likely not trying to change images
 - must be between 0 and 1000
 - default value: **200**

 # swipeMinPercent
 - if doTouchSwipe is true, this determines the percentage of the screen to swipe to change the image
 - if a swipe distance is too short, the user most most likely not trying to change images
-- both pixels and percent are both used to accommodate screen sizes (large screens can have swipes with more pixels, but less screen width percent. small screens can have swipes with fewer pixels, but more screen width percent). if both values are set (non zero), the next image will load as long as either value is reached, not both values.
+- both pixels and percent are both used to accommodate screen sizes (large screens can have swipes with more pixels, but less screen width percent. small screens can have swipes with fewer pixels, but more screen width percent). if both values are set (non zero), the next image will load as long as either value is reached, not both values
 - must be between 0 and 90
 - default value: **50**